johnb432/Weapons-Balance-GM/README.md

         - LMG RPK-74:
             - Added all russian scopes to side rail
             - Added CBA Magwell for 5.45x39mm mags
-            - Changed weight from kg to 4.58kg
+            - Changed weight from 4.03kg to 4.58kg
         - LMG RPK:
             - Changed name to "RPKN"
             - Added all russian scopes to side rail
             - Added CBA Magwell for 7.62x39mm AK/RPK mags/drum
-            - Changed weight from kg to 4.85kg
+            - Changed weight from 5.04kg to 4.85kg
         - RPK:
             - Changed name to "RPKN (Wood)"
             - Added all russian scopes to side rail
             - Added CBA Magwell for 7.62x39mm AK/RPK mags/drum
-            - Changed weight from kg to 4.85kg
+            - Changed weight from 5.04kg to 4.85kg
         - SG5A2:
             - Added CBA Magwell for 9x19mm MP5 mags
-            - Changed weight from kg to 2.89kg
+            - Changed weight from 4.42kg to 2.89kg
         - SG5A3:
             - Added CBA Magwell for 9x19mm MP5 mags
-            - Changed weight from kg to 3.10kg
+            - Changed weight from 4.42kg to 3.10kg
         - SG5SD2:
             - Added CBA Magwell for 9x19mm MP5 mags
-            - Changed weight from kg to 3.20kg
+            - Changed weight from 4.42kg to 3.20kg
         - SG5SD3:
             - Added CBA Magwell for 9x19mm MP5 mags
-            - Changed weight from kg to 3.40kg
+            - Changed weight from 4.42kg to 3.40kg
         - SVD:
             - Added CBA Magwell for 7.62x54Rmm SVD mags
-            - Changed weight from kg to 3.90kg
+            - Changed weight from 4.33kg to 3.90kg
         - P1:
             - Added CBA Magwell for 9x19mm P38 mags
         - PM: